aws-samples/aws-refactoring-to-serverless/implementation/replace-polling-with-callback/README.md

 # Replace Polling with Callback

-This project is the CDK implementation of the pattern ['Replace Polling with Callback'](https://serverlessland.com/refactoring-serverless/replace-polling-with-callback).
-It shows how you can use AWS Step Function's 'Wait for task token' integration pattern to calls a service with a task token and wait until that token is returned with a payload.
+This project is the CDK implementation of the refactoring ['Replace Polling with Callback'](https://serverlessland.com/refactoring-serverless/replace-polling-with-callback).
+It shows how you can use AWS Step Function's 'Wait for task token' integration pattern to call a service with a task token and wait until that token is returned with a payload.

 ## How it works
-The State Machine receives a new pizza order which is written to an SQS queue and processed by a Lambda Function responsible for pizza baking which can take it's time.
+The State Machine receives a new pizza order, which it writes to an SQS queue for processing by a Lambda Function responsible for pizza baking.
+This can take some time.
 The workflow returns a success message once the pizza is ready.

-The code will deploy two versions of the AWS Step Function State Machines.
+The code deploys two versions of the AWS Step Function State Machines.
-- Order pizza and poll for the result: This uses step function's Wait state and a Lambda invocation to periodically pull for the result, waits for 5 sec, and retry until to receive the result.
+- Order pizza and poll for the result: This uses step function's Wait state and a Lambda invocation to periodically poll an SQS queue for the completed pizza order, waits for 5 sec, and retries until it receives the result.
-- Order pizza with a callback: This uses step function's Wait for a Callback with the Task Token to receive the result. [replace-polling-with-callback-refactored.ts]
+- Order pizza with a callback: This uses Step Function's Wait for a Callback task, which the baking function invokes, passing the Task Token.

 ## Deploy the infrastructure

-The [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) configured with certain permissions to create those resources.
+Have the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) configured with permissions to create those resources.

 ### Build